 Logan Together is a not-for-profit organisation that helps service providers, community members, and professionals work together to improve the development of kids in Logan, Queensland.

-Lucas and I were contracted to deliver a website that was more organised, easier to manage, and accessible to an audience spanning multiple roles, levels of education, and levels of engagement with the organisation.
+They needed a website that was more organised, easier to manage, and accessible to an audience spanning multiple roles, levels of education, and levels of engagement with the organisation.

 Logan, Queensland is a city that is subject to lower child development rates for kids aged 0 - 8.
 These rates are lower than the Queensland average and lower still than the Australian average.